-Students can be referred to the Multi Tiered System of Supports (MTSS) team for services by their school counselor, dean, administrator, staff, parents or students can self-report.
+Students can be referred to the MTSS team for services by their school counselor, dean, administrator, staff, parents or students can self-report.
 The MTSS problem solving team will screen/assess student needs.
 As students receive screenings and assessments, logs will be kept by the MTSS team, school psychologists, school social workers, mental health counselors, and outside agencies.
 The school social workers and MTSS team will compile this data to report to the School Board and State.